OliverStone01/Make-an-app-in-8-days-2025/lesson-3/lesson-3.md

 ### Chapter 9: Building the Card Background

 Lets now look at building the card that all the current elements we have created can go in.
-To make this a little easier, we can colaps our current code to make it easier to visualise.
+To make this a little easier, we can collapse our current code to make it easier to visualise.
 To do this, place your cursor inside on the root VStack and go to `editor` in the top toolbar and select `code folding -> fold`.

 Now that the code has collapsed into `(...)`, we can now take a look at creating the card for it to go in.
 To do this, we are going to add the `.background(Rectangle())` modifier the VStack with a `rectangle()` element.
 We are also going to set the colour to white using `.foregroundColor(color: white)`.
 We are also going to add a shadow to the card using the `.shadow(radius: 15)` modifier.
 Finally, we are going to round the corners of the card to give it a smoother look using the `.cornerRadius(15)`.
 It is important that we place this before the shadow otherwise the shadow does not work.